-Suzanne Plihcik is Associate Director of REI.
-She is a community organizer, trainer and facilitator living in Greensboro, North Carolina.
-She works locally and across the nation with communities and organizations working to strengthen grass root and institutional relationships through an increased understanding of systemic racism.
-In Greensboro, she and her colleagues sponsor anti-racism workshops, teach the skills of anti-racist organizing and organize community members and activists to work for social justice issues.
+Suzanne Plihcik is a trainer and organizer with the Racial Equity Institute.
+She is also REI’s co-founder and Associate Director.
+She works locally and across the nation to assist communities and organizations working to strengthen grass root and institutional relationships through an increased understanding of systemic racism.
+In Greensboro, she and her colleagues organize to address social justice issues.

 Craig S. "Pete" Davis

-Deborah is an organizer and trainer with the Racial Equity Institute LLC based in Chapel Hill, NC.
+Dr. Deborah Stroman is an organizer and trainer with the Racial Equity Institute.
 Serving on the faculty at the University of North Carolina at Chapel Hill since 2007, she had taught, mentored, and counseled thousands of undergraduates and graduate students.
-In particular, her background and doctoral studies are in Leadership/Organizational Behavior and its application in the sport industry and racial equity education.
+Her background and doctoral studies are in Leadership/Organizational Behavior and its application in the sport industry and racial equity education.
 She was introduced to the REI Phase 1 in January 2013 and immediately began a racial analysis journey through the exploration of racism, labor, and religion.
 In addition to her advocacy work as faculty member, Deborah is a chairperson emeritus of the Black Faculty and Staff Caucus at the university whereby she has been instrumental in creating awareness, understanding, and organizing strategies to address inequity across campus and beyond.
 She is the co-designer and instructor for the Gillings School of Global Public Health graduate course, “Leading for Racial Equity.”
 Deborah has also fostered the implementation of the REI curriculum across various academic departments, schools, and units and is a guest lecturer on issues of race and racism at UNC and other colleges and organizations across the country.
 A recipient of numerous awards for community service and engagement, Deborah is a member of the NAACP, the board of directors for NC Correctional Education, and the chairperson of the Orange County (NC) Human Relations Commission.